Overview of Dynamics 365 Remote Assist

 - Field of view (FOV): The greater the device's field of view, the more holograms you can see at once.
 During a Remote Assist call, the Teams user can see all the holograms in the Remote Assist HoloLens user's space, but the Remote Assist HoloLens user can only see the holograms that are within their field of view.

-Learn more about core concepts in mixed reality technology in the following article on core concepts.
+Learn more about core concepts in mixed reality technology.

-Learn more about the technical requirements for deploying and using Microsoft Dynamics 365 Remote Assist throughout your organization.
+Learn more about the technical requirements for deploying and using Remote Assist.

 Integrate Dynamics 365 Field Service